TheCaptainCraken/blog/content/posts/rediscovering_formal_grammars_with_ohmscript/index.md

 ## A Formal Grammar for Math Expressions

-Let’s look at an example of how formal grammar can be used to define basic math expressions:
+Let's look at an example of how formal grammar can be used to define basic math expressions:

 ```pseudo
 EXPRESSION <- number |